-She also has served as the Minister of International Trade and Minister Responsible for the Asia Pacific Strategy and Multiculturalism, and as a member of the Cabinet Committee on Strong Economy and the Priorities and Planning Committee.
+From 2013-2017, she served as the Minister of International Trade, and Minister Responsible for the Asia Pacific Strategy and Multiculturalism.
+She also served as a member of the Cabinet Committee on Strong Economy and the Priorities and Planning Committee.